 Things to Remember

-- All the basic and intermediate statistical analysis possible in excel.
+- All the basic and intermediate statistical analyses are possible in Excel.

 - We have formulas under the category of “Statistical” formulas.

-This has been a guide to statistics in excel.
-Here we discuss how to use excel statistical functions along with practical examples and a downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to statistics in excel.
+Here, we discuss using Excel statistical functions, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –